Academic Programs and Activities

 Equine Science courses include:

 Horse Production is a three unit course that is offered in the fall and covers the basics of horses.
-It goes over history, basic anatomy, terminology, breeds, general selection of horses, how to care for horses and the general feeding of light horses.
-Throughout the week there will be two hours of lecture and three hours of lab.
-Lecture takes place in a classroom and the lab takes place at the Quarter Horse Unit on campus.
-Horse Production is a great introductory class for students who would like to expand their knowledge of horses.
+It includes history, basic anatomy, terminology, breeds, general selection of horses, how to care for horses and the general feeding of light horses.
+Lecture takes place in a classroom setting and the lab takes place at the Quarter Horse Unit on campus.

 Equine Science courses fill specific curriculum requirements for students pursuing an Equine Science emphasis within the B.S. degree program in Animal Science.